-Repairs on the Roanoke River Bridge at Milepost 114 are scheduled to occur from (approximately) April 19, 2021 to Spring 2022.
+Repairs on the Roanoke River Bridge at Milepost 114.7 are scheduled to occur from (approximately) April 19, 2021 to Spring 2022.
 This project includes concrete repairs to bridge piers, reconstruction and drainage repairs to approach areas, removal of existing asphalt surface and waterproofing membrane, installation of new waterproofing membrane and asphalt surface, and repainting of the steel super structure of the bridge.
-Repairs will require a full closure of this area (no access to motorists, cyclists or pedestrians); southbound drivers will need to detour at Milepost 112.2 in Vinton, VA and take US 220 through Roanoke to Adney Gap at Milepost 135.9.
-The Parkway will, however, be open from Milepost 121.4 (access to US 220) to Milepost 115.5 (Explore Park) providing Parkway access to Explore Park from the South.
+Repairs will require a full closure of this area (no access to motorists, cyclists or pedestrians); southbound drivers will need to detour at Milepost 112.2 (VA Route 24) in Vinton, VA and take US 221 through Roanoke to Adney Gap at Milepost 135.9.
+The Parkway will, however, be open from Milepost 121.4 (US 220) to Milepost 115.5 (Explore Park) providing Parkway access to Explore Park from the South.
 Roanoke VA is offering a detailed detour route with some places of interest along the way on their website.
 See below for further details about road repairs in the Roanoke, VA area.

 Pavement preservation will be occurring at more than 80 overlooks, parking & five picnic areas along the VA sections of the Parkway from Spring to Fall 2021, requiring short-term site-specific closures.
 The paving project ark visitors are asked to expect short duration, single-lane closures at overlook, parking area and picnic area entrances while work at those sites is occurring.
 Check for current closures at www.nps.gov/blri.P